Which city is cheaper, Berlin or Kuala Lumpur?

 Let's take a look at the differences and similarities between Berlin and Kuala Lumpur.
 Then, you can decide for yourself which place is better for your next trip.

-Spend time exploring the sights and museums in either Kuala Lumpur or Berlin.
+Spend time exploring the world-class sights and museums in either Kuala Lumpur or Berlin.

 Travelers visit Kuala Lumpur from around the world to see its many world-famous attractions.
 The most notable landmark in the city is the famed Petronas Twin Towers, but other popular sights include Merdeka Square, Kuala Lumpur Tower, and the National Museum.

 The museums, monuments, and landmarks in Berlin are among the most recognizable in the world.
 Famous landmarks include the rebuilt Reichstag, the Berlin Wall Memorial, and Berliner Fernsehturm.
-Many of the city's oldest and most famous museums are found on Museum Island.
+Many of the city's oldest and most famous museums are found on Museum Island, where you'll find the Pergamon Museum, the James Simon Gallery, the Altes Museum, and the Neues Museum, among others.

-Eat your way through Kuala Lumpur, as it has many local or world renowned restaurants to choose from.
+Known for it's food and restaurant scene, Kuala Lumpur is always at the top of any foodie's travel list.
 The food is influenced by the populations that live here and you'll find a lot of Malay, Chinese and Indian flavors.
 Spicy curries and noodle dishes are very common.
 Street food is also a mainstay in this city and it's an experience to wander the market streets and sample dishes from the different vendors.

-The nightlife in Berlin is well established with world renowned clubs and venues.
+People head to Berlin just to party.
 The nightlife scene here is legendary.
 There are club nights that last for days, bars and parties that appeal to every personality, and a diversity of venues that you can choose from.
 You'll find the classic techno warehouses, but there are also modern dance clubs, bunker parties, and raves.

-Shoppers can find a variety of stores in both Kuala Lumpur and Berlin.
+Shoppers can find a variety of world-class stores in both Kuala Lumpur and Berlin.

 People travel from around the world to go shopping in Kuala Lumpur.
 The city is filled with shopping malls, and a big appeal of shopping in this city is the very affordable prices.
 Some of the most popular shopping malls are Suria KLCC at the base of the Petronas Towers as well as the malls in the Bukit Bintang/Jalan Imbi areas.